NorrisTheFist/CakeReformat/README.md

 # CakeToAccointing
 Rudimentary code to transform cake transaction report to accointing format.
 In the current version, only the staking rewards are considered.

+IMPORTANT: The code has not been tested extensively and may contain errors.
+The correctness of the output cannot be guaranteed.

 If not already done, install the python virtualenv tool with `pip install virtualenv`